Resources & FAQ

 What if we're fiscally sponsored rather than a 501(c)(3)?

 Organizations with fiscal sponsorship are eligible.
-You'll need to provide documentation of your fiscal sponsorship arrangement as part of your application.
+You will need to provide documentation of your fiscal sponsorship arrangement as part of the application.

 Do we need to be currently serving families to apply?